Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

 One thing you find in the OneNote mobile app is the sticky note feature, enabling you to add sticky notes to remember tiny tasks easily.

-Related: Google Keep vs. OneNote
+Read next: Google Keep against OneNote

 Pricing

-However, you must pay for a subscription to use the desktop application.
 The subscription also offers access to PowerPoint and Excel, Teams, Microsoft Editor, and 1 TB of Microsoft OneDrive storage.

-The 365 Personal Plan is billed at $6.99 per month or $69.99 per year ($13.89 savings).
-The Family Plan of Office 365 is also available with the Family Safety app.
+The 365 Personal plan is billed at $6.99 per month or $69.99 per year.
+The Family plan is also available with the Family Safety app.

 Microsoft OneNote vs. Word: Links